knowrohit/Fashion-Rec-Sys/README.md

 # FashionGPT: AI-Powered Fashion Recommender System

+Yo whats good boys!
+The "GPT" part is kinda part of a bigger project where ill be adding a chatbot assistant powered by GPT-NEOx as a private concierge.
+It will act as a guide + hype beast friend.

 ## How it Works

 FashionGPT uses a pre-trained ResNet50 model as a feature extractor to analyze the visual aspects of a user's selected image.
 It then compares the extracted features with a database of product images to find the most visually similar items.
 The Nearest Neighbors algorithm is employed to identify the top 5 matching products based on their similarity scores.